ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 #### Screenshots of gameplay

 All screenshots of gameplay must be done in the stable build, unless it is for a specific feature that is unavailable in the stable build (e.g. Target Practice).
+You must use the in-game screenshot feature (`F12`).

 ##### osu! client settings